 - 1.1.
 The offer presented must be stylish showing individuality in the proposal with strong enough content of a significant quality to ensure Bournemouth as one of the leading destinations in its Christmas offering. - 1.2.
 The quality and feel of the commercial offering will be highly weighted as detailed in the scoring criteria.
 A 'Christmas tree' theme is the preferred design of the event with the theme being captive enough to be amplified across the resort with fabulously decorated Christmas trees becoming a general feature throughout Bournemouth. - 1.3.
 The visual attractiveness of the offering is critical to the success of the event and the Bournemouth Christmas brand.
 The Supplier must supply clear direction on the visual look of the offer as part of the submission. - 1.4.
-The commercial offering must be in keeping with the Christmas Tree Wonderland theme and must be orientated towards a family and community event. - 1.5.
+The Christmas Tree Wonderland theme must be strong in the visual of this offer and therefore visuals must be submitted as part of the tender submissions - 1.5.
 Shortlisted tenders will be required to present their concept and offer to a board prior to any decisions being made, this will take place in Bournemouth in October 2016. - 1.6.
-The event will receive additional funding from the Bournemouth Improvement District (BID) funding.
-This will be subject to a successful ballot of businesses for the BID to take place between April and June 2017. - 1.7.
-The Supplier will be expected to work alongside Bournemouth Borough Council and The Town Centre Business Improvement District (BID) in developing the Bournemouth Christmas brand - 1.8.
+The commercial offering must be in keeping with the Christmas Tree Theme and must be orientated towards a family and community event. - 1.7.
+The event will receive additional funding from the Bournemouth Improvement District (BID).
+This will be subject to a successful ballot of businesses for the BID to take place between April and June 2017. - 1.8.
+The Supplier will be expected to work alongside Bournemouth Borough Council and The Town Centre and Seafront Business Improvement Districts (BIDs) in developing the Bournemouth Christmas brand. - 1.9.
 Any trading outlets used must be uniformed and bespoke to the Bournemouth Christmas Tree Wonderland theme.
-Designs of such outlets must be submitted as part of the tender documentation - 1.9.
-The Lower Gardens has a recommended weight limit of 3 tons GVW (gross vehicle weight) with a maximum weight limit of 7 tons GVW (gross vehicle weight) for the main pathway which is the main access to the site.
-This will need to be taken into consideration when designing concepts.
-Any reinstatement would need to be paid for by the Supplier.

-- 1.10.
+Designs of such outlets must be submitted as part of the tender documentation. - 1.10.
 No gambling or gambling machines are to be installed onsite. - 1.11.
-No traditional funfair rides are permitted as part of the tender
+No traditional funfair rides are permitted as part of the tender.